fr4nk5ch31n3r/gtransfer/share/doc/persistent_identifiers.md

 `847/e4ac5caa-f556-11e2-82f1-0024e845a970`

-where '847' is the so called prefix, a uniq number referring to a given community.
+where '847' is the so called prefix, a unique number referring to a given community.

 Coming back to the scientists in the example above: Assume they had used PIDs from the start.
 Now every time the location of the file mentioned above changes,